We Win In Bankruptcy Court

-The Sheppard Mullin Bankruptcy Litigation Team knows all of this and more.
-We are a knowledgeable and specialized collection of attorneys with a truly unique skillset – we know how to win cases in Bankruptcy Court.
+The Sheppard Mullin Bankruptcy Litigation Team is a focused, knowledgeable and specialized collection of attorneys with a truly unique skillset – we know how to win cases in Bankruptcy Court.
 Sheppard Mullin’s Bankruptcy Litigation Team represents clients in all aspects of Bankruptcy Court litigation, from inception to trial, and even through appeal.
-Our attorneys are savvy in prosecuting and defending the wide array of claims that can and do arise in Bankruptcy Court, including:
+Our attorneys are savvy in prosecuting and defending the wide Variety of claims that can and do arise in Bankruptcy Court, including:

 - Bankruptcy sale contests and post-sale disputes